TMRubab/TMRubab.github.io/index.md

 tmrubab@connect.ust.hk

 ## About Me
 Hi, my name is Tamzid Morshed Rubab.
-I am broadly passionate about theoretical computer science.
-But if I have to name a few topics of interest, they would be graph theory, combinatorial optimization, parameterized algorithms, Boolean functions, randomness in computation, logic, and type theory.
+My research interests lie in theoretical computer science.
 I am a PhD candidate for the Fall 2025 term.
-I am happy to work on any of the above areas and open to exploring new topics within theoretical computer science and even mathematics.

 I obtained a BSc in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).